Dry Needling - Brisbane MSK Clinic

 What does the Myofascial Release feel like?

-Although there are many forms of myofascial release (MFR), the sensation one might feel during the release may vary somewhat.
-Many techniques that work directly with trigger points (TrPs) tend to have a similar feeling.
+Although there are many types of myofascial release (MFR), the sensation one might feel during the release may vary somewhat.
+Many Direct Myofascial Release techniques that work directly with trigger points (TrPs) tend to have a similar feeling.
 Treatment methods like Neuromuscular Therapy (Neuromuscular Technique), Acupressure and Dry Needling have a similar tissue release feeling.
 Applying such techniques often creates a sense of tension or muscle contraction of the tissues under treatment.
 The sensation typically builds during treatment even if the therapist makes no changes in technique application.
 One usually feels a melting-type sensation as the release occurs.
-Tissue tension typically releases over a wider area than the treatment area due to the fascial network.
+Tissue tension typically releases over a wider area than the treatment area due to the fascial system.
 Equally, trigger points often produce a deep aching and referred pain pattern, which may briefly recreate the patient's pain symptoms during treatment.
 The time taken to create a release can depend on the technique used and the therapist's skill.
-There is good evidence that Dry Needling has similar effectiveness to ischemic compression methods (neuromuscular therapy) in treating myofascial trigger points [2,3,4,5,6,7].
+There is good evidence that Dry Needling has similar effectiveness to ischemic compression methods (neuromuscular therapy) in treating myofascial trigger points (Ziaeifar et al., 2018; Benito-de-Pedro et al., 2019; Togha et al., 2020; Behrangrad et al., 2020; Cagnie et al., 2015; Fleckenstein et al., 2010).

 The release may take under ten seconds or up to two minutes.
 Some myofascial release techniques do not specifically identify and treat trigger points.
 However, the release sensation one may feel from methods like Soft Tissue Release (STR), and Positional Release Technique (PRT) is similar to that of a melting sensation.
 Equally, the level of discomfort felt before the release may vary between techniques and the therapist's practical skills.